 4. FREE BreckConnect Gondola Ride.

-Even if some or all your family doesn’t ski or snowboard (although I suggest everyone try at least once) a ride in the FREE BreckConnect Gondola from town to the ski area’s Peak 8 base is still a must.
+Even if some or all your family doesn’t ski or snowboard (although I suggest everyone try at least once) a ride in the FREE BreckConnect Gondola from town to the ski area’s Peak 8 base is still a must for any family winter trip to Breckenridge.
 Access the gondola from town near Breck’s transit center for a 20+ minute round trip over Cucumber Gulch, a high-alpine wetland preserve (keep your eyes out for Moose – they love to hang out here).
 Take in stunning views of the town and the entire valley.
 You can get off at the Peak 7 or 8 base areas for hot chocolate and people watching.
 Many of my friends with young kids will go once a week for a fun, free outing.
 Tip: the cabins aren’t heated, so be sure to dress warmly.

 5. Free Main Street Trolley

 Main Street Breckenridge is just shy of a mile long, perfect for a light afternoon or evening stroll through the hub of town.
 BUT I recently rode the free Main Street trolley with a two-year-old for an entirely new perspective of our main vein, in all his wonder and giggles.
 With many stops along Main Street, the trolley is easy to catch, an entertaining ride for wide-eyed toddlers and a sneaky way for parents and grandparents to save their legs for skiing.
-This is a must for any visitor (and even us locals)!
+This is a must for any family winter trip to Breckenridge!

 For anyone wanting a break from the wintery weather we love here in town, there are a few indoor options to keep your clan cozy: